czepluch/feedback/README.md

 To give you access to our app via Test Flight we need you name and email address:

 [Google Form](https://goo.gl/forms/iypkm4yAxUYz7V4G2)

+When access is granted, you will get an email with further instructions.

 ## Testing